CharlesGM/nethermind-network-manager/nethermind/WALLET_GUIDE.md

 ### Testnet vs. Mainnet

-- **Goerli Testnet**: A test network where ETH has no real value, used for testing
+- **Sepolia Testnet**: A test network where ETH has no real value, used for testing
 - **Ethereum Mainnet**: The main Ethereum blockchain where ETH has real monetary value

 ## Using Your Hardhat Wallet

-Hardhat, the development environment you're using, automatically creates wallets for testing.
+Hardhat, the development environment we use in this project, automatically creates wallets for testing.

 ### Viewing Your Hardhat Wallet Addresses